peytoncordero/DRI25/command-line.md

 ## Getting started

-There is basic pattern of use in the command line: type a command, press enter on your keyboard, and receive output.
+There is a basic pattern of use in the command line: type a command, press enter on your keyboard, and receive output.

 Let's try our first command!